Clip path

 Languages: Taiwanese, Mandarin, and Hakka

-GDP Per Capita: $32,747
+GDP Per Capita: NT$ 13,231,92

 One platform to grow your global team

-Hire and pay talent globally, the hassle-free way with Skuad
+Hire and pay talent globally, the hassle-free way with Skuad.

 Talk to an expert

-Employment In Taiwan
+Employment in Taiwan

-Taiwan employment laws cover most employees and apply to all industries and occupations, with a few exceptions.
-Employment in Taiwan is primarily covered by the Labor Standards Act (LSA).
 Workers employed by the state, including civil servants, are not covered under this act.
 The LSA applies differently to people with fixed-term employment contracts in Taiwan and those with indefinite-term contracts.

 Foreign nationals working in Taiwan are subject to the LSA as well.
 The choice of law in the employment contract makes no difference.
 Additionally, foreign nationals need a work permit to work in Taiwan.